 Archive for the ‘News’ Category

 Want to be a member of the Norton jury?
-Interested volunteers (see qualification requirements below) should contact the office of the vice president at [email protected] by April 3rd.
+Interested volunteers (see qualification requirements) should contact the office of the vice president by March 15th.

 Issue 203 of the SFWA Bulletin went to the printer this week.
 It contains articles from members experienced and new, information on SFWA’s opportunities, projects, and activism, and messages from the Board.
 This issue, guest-edited by Tansy Rayner Roberts, with Jaym Gates as Production Editor, was specially created to be used as an outreach tool for conventions and other events.